FetBoba/Bilingual-Children/README.md

 BERT-based Model for Classifying Suitable English Sentences for Bilingual Children

 ## Overview
 This project aims to develop a BERT-based model to classify English sentences as suitable or unsuitable for bilingual children.
-The model is trained on datasets containing hate speech and offensive language, and it is fine-tuned to identify sentences that are appropriate for children.
+The model is trained on datasets containing hate speech and offensive language, and fine-tuned to identify sentences that are appropriate for children.

 ## Installation
 To get started, clone the repository and install the required libraries: